CanonicalLtd/maas-docs/en/installconfig-commission-nodes.md

 ![commission go][img__commission-go]

+Finalize the directive by hitting 'Commission machine'.

 While a node is commissioning its status will change to *Commissioning*.
+During this time the node's network topology will be discovered.
+This will prompt one of the node's network interfaces to be connected to the fabric, VLAN, and subnet combination that will allow it to be configured.
+By default, a static IP address will be assigned out of the reserved IP range for the subnet.
+That is, an IP assignment mode of 'Auto assign' will be used.
+See the next section for details on assignment modes.

-See [MAAS CLI][cli-commission-all-machines] for how to commission all machines with the 'New' status.
+See [MAAS CLI][cli-commission-a-node] for how to commission a node with the CLI.

 !!!
 Note:
     If your node has more than one network interface you may need to tell